Science on Trial

 ClinicalTrials.gov came online in 2000, and prospective registration entered the norm for NHLBI-funded cardiovascular trials around the same time.
 Kaplan and Irvin (2015) compared 55 large NHLBI trials before and after.
 Pre-2000: 17 of 30 (57%) reported positive primary outcomes.
 Post-2000: 2 of 25 (8%).
 Same question, same funder, chain of custody added.

 In that slice of high-stakes cardiovascular RCTs, the apparent success rate collapsed as soon as outcome declaration became visible.
 Those findings shaped treatment decisions for millions.
-Hormone replacement therapy was prescribed to tens of millions of women on the strength of observational signals.
+Hormone replacement therapy (HRT) was prescribed to tens of millions of women on the strength of observational signals.
 The Women’s Health Initiative RCT (2002) was stopped early when its data safety monitoring board found combination HRT raised breast cancer and stroke risk.
 Prescriptions for combination HRT fell roughly two-thirds within a year.

 Under honest methodology, the published positive-result rate is capped by arithmetic.
 At α = 0.05 and 80% statistical power: